And I don't wanna hear you tell yourself,

 She made it down to the first stair-well before she felt Ron's body slam into hers, throwing and pinning her against the opposite wall.
 She cringed, and Ron jumped back away, looking apparently horrified at what he'd just done.
-"Bloody hell," he growled; Hermione instinctively opening her mouth to scold him before realizing this wasn't exactly the time.
+"Bloody hell," he growled.
+Hermione instinctively opened her mouth to scold him before realizing this wasn't exactly the time.
 "Did I hurt you?"

-Hermione shook her head fervently, taking a careful step towards him - he froze.
+Hermione shook her head fervently, taking a careful step towards him.
+He froze.
 "I - Ron!
 Look at me! - I'm fine.
-Really, I…" she trailed off; trying to remember what she'd said to him when she'd left his bedroom.
-Vaguely, she recalled she'd left him to kill himself.
+Really, I…" she trailed off; she had to stick to her plan now, as fool-hardy as it was.
 "I - why are you still here?"

 Ron looked startled.
 "Pardon?" he snapped, "This is my house."

-Hermione narrowed her eyes, managing to be irritated in all the pandemonium.
-"No, Ronald, I mean why are you still in the land of the living?" she hisses cruelly.
+Hermione narrowed her eyes, managing to be irritated despite it all.
+"No, Ronald, I mean why are you still in the land of the living?" she hissed.